Last Updated on October 19, 2023 by Kayla

 If you’re worried about conflict, confrontation, or which corner of the living room you’ll claim, then consider setting boundaries in advance.

-Perhaps you propose a truce to forego conversations about politics or religion?
+Perhaps you propose a truce to forego conversations about politics, religion, or comments about your weight loss if it’s not a welcome topic of discussion.
 When conversations veer off course, have a predetermined “safe word” to redirect dialogue to a neutral topic.

 If you’re trying to stay on track with healthy eating or following pre- or post-op diet guidelines, consider communicating your dietary preferences ahead of time.
-Offer to bring a healthy dish to share or provide alternative recipes that meet your needs.
+Offer to bring a high-protein recipe to share or provide alternatives that meet your needs.

 While setting boundaries with others can be uncomfortable, having clear expectations and respecting other people’s boundaries is essential for cultivating a happy, healthy holiday season.